 Pretty much a MUST on any South America backpacking itinerary are the Bolivian Salt Flats!
 But getting there is an adventure in itself - namely a 3-day 4x4 tour through deserts, along frozen lakes and up to the geysers at ~ 4,900m/16,000ft altitude.
 It includes a night in a hostel made out of salt, flamingos & alpacas and the train graveyard in Uyuni.

+We started our tour in San Pedro de Atacama in Northern Chile.
 First stop: the Bolivian Embassy - which was a small brick building with a Bolivian flag in front of it in the middle of nowhere.
 Once we got our passports stamped we were off to explore some pretty crazy environments for the next couple of days.